 Real Estate Glossary

-There are 12 names in this directory beginning with the letter H.
+There are currently 12 names in this directory beginning with the letter H.

 Insurance coverage that compensates for physical damage to a property from fire, wind, vandalism, or other hazards.